cesarvr/micro_service/lib/controller/Readme.md

   - resourceById
   - update
   - remove
+  - adapter: is just a function adapter to interface with Express.js routing handler.

 - crud_log just a basic class to show how to extend the CRUD API.